seenbuklee/CharMorph_Docs/docs/source/Hair.rst

 MB-Lab characters have a few haircuts to choose from

-:Symmetric1: A Basic symmetrical bobcut
+:symmetric1: A Basic symmetrical bobcut
 :back1: Haircut where hair is pushed back
 :frontback1: Haircut where hair is pushed to the back and front

+:symmetric1: .. image:: images/symmetric1.png
+:back1: .. image:: images/back1.png
+:frontback1: .. image:: images/frontback1.png

 Antonia